maniac2006/Rstudiolinking/README.md

-# Rstudiolinking
-Trial of linking github with Rstudio
+**This is a trial for linking GitHub with Rstudio by Manish Manhar**